jarmo/authorize_action/README.md

 ### Administrator Has Access to Every Action

 There is no API for giving access to administrator for every possible action.
-Nevertheless it can be achieved easily by just using object-oriented programming principles.
+Nevertheless it can be achieved easily by just following object-oriented programming principles.

 Example below is based on Rails and Devise, but